Maleficent (film): Development

+Writing

 Linda Woolverton's screenplay went through at least 15 versions as the film progressed in production.
 Stromberg said: "I met many times with Linda Woolverton, the writer.
 We did lots of roundtable discussions and sort of cut out the fat as much as we could and sort of purified the storyline as much as we could".
 Paul Dini also performed rewrites on the project with Stromberg, and was credited in early press.
 In some earlier versions of the story, Stefan was the half-human, half-fairy bastard son of King Henry.
 The version of the screenplay that went into shooting originally included two characters called Queen Ulla and King Kinloch, the fairy queen and fairy king of the Moors and the aunt and uncle of Maleficent.
 Miranda Richardson and Peter Capaldi were cast and shot the Queen Ulla and King Kinloch scenes, but their roles were cut in the editing process together with more than 15 minutes of the first act of the film.
 Stromberg said, "We spent a bit more time originally in the fairy world before we got into the human side of things ... we wanted to get it [the film] under two hours.
 So we cut about 15 minutes out of the first act, and then that had to be seamed together with some pretty basic reshoots."
-Woolverton also worked closely with Jolie, who wanted to make sure that Maleficent would remain villainous enough, without losing her "wicked sense of fun", while Woolverton leaned towards the more sympathetic side of the character, calling "keeping her both things: both the hero and the villain" the biggest challenge.

 Stromberg later claimed in an interview that he employed an "age-old" emotional storytelling for the film and called it "the biggest thrill" against all technology advances.
 "And the way we play with that is we have somebody who's perhaps in love but betrayed and doesn't believe that true love exists.
 So the moral to it is we can all feel dark ourselves but not to lose hope because there is light in places where we might not be expecting", he explained.